 - Do not send any additional information.
 If the Foundation determines to investigate with a site visit, we’ll request more information then.

-- You may send a grant proposal for operating expense, for special projects, or for capital projects.
+- You may send a grant proposal for operating expense, for a special project or program, or for capital projects.

 - You do NOT need to send a grant proposal via U.S. Postal Service.
 You do NOT need to call the Foundation office.
 You do NOT need to know anyone at the Foundation to apply.

 - You may apply at any time.
-We close a cycle to collect the proposals for Board review on each of the following dates:
+We may process some proposals before Board meetings, but typically we close a cycle by collecting the proposals for Board review on each of the following dates:

 - February 1 at 5 pm